vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 In this article I wanted to do two things:

 1. Debunk some ideas about Data Lake and decentralized compute
-1. Show how disruptive a standard data lake table format could be
+1. Show how disruptive a standard Data Lake Table Format could be

-Too often I see data lakes being misused.
+Too often I see Data Lakes being misused.
 Putting Apache Spark on top of raw files is often very unefficient.

 Remember that cloud providers (e.g. Azure) sells three types of resources: